Mushu-Tutorials/tuto-git/README.md

 git pull --recurse-submodules

 # Pull all changes for the submodules
-git submodule update --remote
+git submodule update --remote <path/to/submodule>
 # Add options to the command to:
-# - Only update the submodule you want: git submodule update --remote <mySubmodule>
+# - Only update the submodule you want: git submodule update --remote <path/to/submodule>

 # Save the tracked modifications in the parent folder
 git add .